 #1 – Take care of yourself.

-At the most basic level, no one can be emotionally strong if they aren’t physically strong.
+At the most basic level, no one can be an emotionally strong strong woman if they aren’t physically strong.
 I am not saying you have to join Crossfit and do the Whole 30 and go to therapy every day.
 I do mean to take care of your body.

 Eat well, get enough sleep, exercise regularly, be kind to others, do what makes you smile.
 Feeling healthy and strong will give you good strong roots at the base of your emotionally healthy tree.
 Roots that will make it so that you won’t blow over in a storm.